Next generation Wi-Fi: Wi-Fi 6, explained

 - Support for both bands (2.4 and 5 GHz) and backward compatibility.

-How do we achieve this?
-Well, thanks to the implementation of a series of advanced features that increase spectral efficiency and adapt to the nature of the device.
-There are more than 50, but the following should be noted:
+Thanks to the implementation of a series of advanced features that increase spectral efficiency and adapt to the nature of the device.
+There are more than 50, but the following should be noted.

 - OFDMA DL/UL

 Orthogonal Frequency-Division Multiple Access (OFDMA) is a system of access to the medium, which is already present in mobile communications.
 It is an enhanced version of the existing Orthogonal Frequency Division Multiplexing (OFDM), which splits the spectrum into subcarrier signals for better efficiency.
 Furthermore, OFDMA combines or multiplexes both in time and in frequency, and creates small transmission units (RUs) that adapt to the bandwidth requirements of each device.

 Thus, more efficient transmissions are achieved with lower latency and it allows full integration of IoT (Internet of Things), preventing devices with a lower transmission rate from hindering access to the medium.

 The spatial transmission and reception capability for multiple users simultaneously (MU-MIMO) was already present in the latest revisions of Wi-Fi 5 (802.11ac), however it only allowed to send a maximum of 4 streams (live data transmissions).
 With the arrival of Wi-Fi 6, it is now possible to send up to a maximum of 8 streams and serve up to 8 simultaneous users at the same time (8×8).